cu-sense-lab/GNSSTools.jl/README.md

 ## TODOS

+- [ ] Use h-parameters to produce oscillator noise instead of the Voss-McCartney method
 - [ ] Monte Carlo simulation for processing method evaluation
     * static C/N₀ and constellation
     * all other parameters are variable